clover/remote-pay-cloud/README.md

       * onCustomActivityResponse

   * CustomActivity
-    * apk must be approved and then installed via the Clover App Market
+    * The APK must be approved and then installed through the Clover App Market
     * clover-cfp-sdk library
       * Added CloverCFPActivity that can be extended
       * Added constants for getting/retrieving activity payload CloverCFP interface
-      * Working with Custom Activities...
+      * Working with Custom Activities:
-        * The action of the activity, as defined in the AndroidManifest, should be passed in as part of the request
+        * The action of the Activity, as defined in the AndroidManifest, should be passed in as part of the request
-        * A single text payload can be passed in to the request and retrieved in the intent via com.clover.remote.cfp.CFPActivity.EXTRA_PAYLOAD constant. e.g. "com.clover.remote.terminal.remotecontrol.extra.EXTRA_PAYLOAD"
+        * A single text payload can be passed in to the request and retrieved in the intent via com.clover.remote.cfp.CFPActivity.EXTRA_PAYLOAD constant (e.g. "com.clover.remote.terminal.remotecontrol.extra.EXTRA_PAYLOAD”).
         * The CustomActivityResponse (onCustomActivityResponse) contains a single text payload, populated from the com.clover.remote.cfp.EXTRA_PAYLOAD extra in the result Intent
         * Block vs Non-Blocking Activities
             * A blocking CustomActivity (CustomActivityRequest.setNonBlocking(boolean)) will either need to finish itself, or can be exited via ICloverConnector.resetDevice()
                * For example: Don't want a Sale request to interrupt Collect Customer Information Custom Activity
-            * A non-blocking CustomActivity will finish when a new request is made
+            * A non-blocking Custom Activity will finish when a new request is made
                * For example: Want a Sale request to interrupt showing Ads Custom Activity

 * SEMI-889 Remove automatic transition to welcome screen when device is ready.
 * SEMI-695 Add response to `resetDevice` call.
 * SEMI-795 Add retrievePayment functionality.
-* SEMI-777 Add support for custom activities.
+* SEMI-777 Add support for Custom Activities.

 ### Version 1.2.0
 #### Version 1.2.0-rc1.1